xployt404/rpi-keysniffer/README.md

 ## Setup
 ### Wiring
 First of all wire the circuit as shown down below.
 You can see the Pinouts of each device in the following pictures.
-Just wire the Logic Level Converter inbetween. <br/>
+Just wire the Logic Level Converter inbetween.
+(If you use a different Arduino the wiring is different for the Arduino itself duh.) <br/>
   Raspberry Pi -->  Logic Level Converter -->  Arduino<br/>
   GND -->            GND    -->               GND<br/>
   3.3V Pin -->      LV/HV   -->               VCC<br/>